Everything you need to know about fixed rate bonds

 - No access to your money until the bond matures

-- The interest rate on the account can't go up like it can with variable savings accounts
+- The interest rate on the account can't go up or down as with a variable savings accounts

 What's the best fixed rate bond for me?